markus-ebke/SolarSystemSimulator/README.md

 # Changelog (incomplete)

+**0.9 (2023-12-02)**
+- Remove gpu shader name and operator context override functionality that was deprecated in Blender 3.2
+- Check Add-on with Blender 4.0

 **0.8 (2023-05-13)**
 - Fixed minor bugs in the layout and display
 - Checked Add-on with Blender 3.5